olcf/olcf-user-docs/services_and_applications/slate/workflows/openshift_gitops.rst

 From the ArgoCD ``Applications`` screen, click the ``Create Application`` button.
 In the ``General`` application settings, give the application deployment a name for ArgoCD to refer to in the display.
-For ``Project`` usually the ArgoCD ``default`` project created during the ArgoCD instance installation is sufficient.
+For ``Project``, usually the ArgoCD ``default`` project created during the ArgoCD instance installation is sufficient.
 However, your workload may benefit from a different logical grouping by using multiple `ArgoCD projects <https://argo-cd.readthedocs.io/en/stable/user-guide/projects/>`_.
 If it is desired to have ArgoCD automatically deploy resources to an OpenShift namespace, change the ``Sync Policy`` to ``Automatic``.
 Check the
-``Prune Resources`` to automatically remove objects when they are removed from the repository and ``Self Heal`` to automatically restore configuration of objects when their configuration gets of sync with the specified files in the git repository.
+``Prune Resources`` to automatically remove objects when they are removed from the repository and ``Self Heal`` to automatically restore configuration of objects when their configuration gets out of sync with the specified files in the git repository.

 .. image:: /images/slate/argocdNewAppGeneral.png
    :alt: Image of ArgoCD new application general settings.